nora-codes/CS50-PSET10/README.md

 Displays the 'start over' button and includes the script to trigger the warning pop-up box to confirm the reset with the user.

-### password_strength.py

-- Function password_strength()
-- Calls the Dropbox 'zxcvbn' algorithm: https://github.com/dropbox/zxcvbn
-- Returns the password score, comments on the password and the hacker speed.

-Called from the result() function in manucrypt.py, the given password is sent through the 'zxcvbn' program to get a strength analysis.
-Comments are then assigned to the password score.